 Tarpon Fly Fishing

-The number one thing any angler to do to improve their success is to listen to the guide.
+The number one thing any angler can do to improve their success is listen to the guide.
 We can’t say this enough.
 Listen to your guide.
 Don’t guide your guide.
 Listen to your guide!

 One of the most important factors to consider when chasing tarpon is to make sure you are fishing in a destination that has lots of tarpon.
 That seems simple enough but you’d be surprised how many people simply fish in the wrong places.
 Furthermore, not all tarpon destinations are created equal- some are more difficult than others.